The high type quadratic Siegel disks are Jordan domains: Near-parabolic renormalization scheme

 Then $\MB_N$ is strictly contained in $\HT_N$. \end{defi}

-\begin{prop}[{\cite[Propositions 3.5 and 5.10(2)]{Che16}}] Let $f_0\in\IS_\alpha\cup\{Q_\alpha\}$ with $\alpha\in \HT_N$.
-Then for all $n\geq 0$, we have \begin{enumerate} \item $\Omega_0^{n+1}$ is compactly contained in the interior of $\Omega_0^n$ and $f_0(\Omega_0^{n+1})\subset\Omega_0^n$; \item If $\alpha\in\MB_N$, then $\Int\,(\cap_{n=0}^\infty\Omega_0^n)=\Delta_{f_0}$, where $\Delta_{f_0}$ is the Siegel disk of $f_0$. \end{enumerate} \end{prop}
+\begin{prop}[{\cite[Propositions 3.5 and 5.10(2)]{Che19}}] Let $f_0\in\IS_\alpha\cup\{Q_\alpha\}$ with $\alpha\in \HT_N$.
+Then for all $n\geqslant 0$, we have \begin{enumerate} \item $\Omega_0^{n+1}$ is compactly contained in the interior of $\Omega_0^n$ and $f_0(\Omega_0^{n+1})\subset\Omega_0^n$; \item If $\alpha\in\MB_N$, then $\Int\,(\bigcap_{n=0}^\infty\Omega_0^n)=\Delta_0$, where $\Delta_0$ is the Siegel disk of $f_0$. \end{enumerate} \end{prop}

-In the rest of this article, unless otherwise stated, for a given map $f_0\in\IS_\alpha\cup\{Q_\alpha\}$ with $\alpha\in\HT_N$, we use $f_n$ to denote the map after $n$-th near-parabolic renormalization.
-We also use $U_n$, $\MP_n$ and $\Phi_n$ etc to denote the domain of definition, perturbed petal and the Fatou coordinate etc of $f_n$ respectively.
+In the rest of this paper, unless otherwise stated, for a given map $f_0\in\IS_\alpha\cup\{Q_\alpha\}$ with $\alpha\in\HT_N$, we use $f_n$ to denote the map after $n$-th near-parabolic renormalization.
+We also use $U_n$, $\MP_n$ and $\Phi_n$ etc to denote the domain of definition, the perturbed petal and the Fatou coordinate etc of $f_n$ respectively.